New kings of the road: Big motorbike makers rev up in Southeast Asia

 For now, market leaders Honda and Yamaha remain unfazed by the entry of other motorbike makers.

-Like Ducati, KTM and Kawasaki, a unit of Kawasaki Heavy Industries Ltd (7012.T), Honda is starting to offer bigger bikes, producing the CB500 and CB650 series in Thailand.
+Like Ducati, KTM and Kawasaki, a unit of Kawasaki Heavy Industries Ltd, Honda is starting to offer bigger bikes, producing the CB500 and CB650 series in Thailand.

 “We are not competing with the other manufacturers,” Yuka Abe, a Tokyo-based Honda spokeswoman told Reuters.
 “But we do this because in Asia, demand for bigger models is increasing while in developed countries, the demand for the same is decreasing.”